 Structure.
 This work is divided into four logical sections.
-First, Conceptual Foundations, provides a structured context for the universe of discourse.
-Second, Related Work, identifies a set of requirements based on the limitations of traditional modeling approaches, and studies how emergent approaches answer them.
-Third, Solution Basis, presents a set of principles that restrict the solution space, derives an initial skeleton for their coexistence and presents some of the taken concretion and implementation directions.
-Finally, Concluding Remarks, presents the resultant theorems and lines of thought for future research.
+First, Conceptual Foundations provides a structured context for the universe of discourse.
+Second, Related Work identifies a set of requirements based on the limitations of traditional modeling approaches, and studies how emergent approaches answer them.
+Third, Solution presents a set of principles that restrict the solution space, derives a structure for their coexistence.
+Fourth, Validation assesses the approach executability and practical applicability.
+Finally, Concluding Remarks presents the resultant theorems and lines of thought for future research.